How to Check for Roof Damage After a Storm

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
-Billions of dollars is spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.
+Thunderstorms are the most common source of wind and storm damage, but winds from hurricanes or tornadoes are stronger and can cause severe damage.
+It can produce many types of adverse weather such as lightning, hail, tornadoes, straight-line winds, flooding, etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
+Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 It's important to know when a storm is approaching your area and what type of storm it is so you know the potential and level of damage to expect.
 These wind damage facts will help you better understand the potential for wind damage and how to prevent it.
 Here are some steps you can take to minimize the risk of damage to your home when severe weather strikes.

 Preventing Wind and Storm Damage